seasonedcc/croods/docs/docs/cauth-intro.md

 Bellow is a simple example of its usage with [@reach/router](https://reach.tech/router):

 ```
-import { CroodsProvider } from 'croods-light'
+import { CroodsProvider } from 'croods'
-import { Auth, authHeaders } from 'croods-light-auth'
+import { Auth, authHeaders } from 'croods-auth'

 export default props => (
   <CroodsProvider